allebone/help.omni.af.mil/docs/Mobile/SyncingPubs.md

 ## Updating Synced Folders

 To make sure you have the latest publications/T.O.s/files, update your synced folder(s).
-During the update, any synced configured during initial setup will pull updates from the server.
+During the update, any synced folders configured during initial setup will pull updates from the server.

 1. Connect to a BOCKSCAR Wi-Fi Access Point.
 ![image](img/SyncingPubs/wifi.png){: style="height:75%;width:75%"}